gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 download server can use self-managed updates with system package managers which are signed.

-The Upgrade Framework (TUF) will be used to implement secure updates in the future.
+The Update Framework (TUF) will be used to implement secure updates in the future.

-Anyone who possesses a host UUID can determine when that host is scheduled to upgrade by repeatedly querying the public `/v1/webapi/find` endpoint.
+Anyone who possesses a host UUID can determine when that host is scheduled to update by repeatedly querying the public `/v1/webapi/find` endpoint.
-It is not possible to discover the current version of that host, only the designated upgrade window.
+It is not possible to discover the current version of that host, only the designated update window.

 ## Logging